 Understand your next project better by examining what needs to happen from the initial estimate to closeout.
 Learn basic estimating, find out why projects go wrong, examine the science of production and discover how to efficiently plan and maintain your projects.
 Build your project supervision/management skills in new and interesting ways.

 This session continues to focus on project delivery with productivity improvement techniques, controlling project budgets, managing project delays, and examining the reasons for cost overruns.
 Productivity and scheduling topics are addressed throughout the program.
 Combine your leadership and trade skills to deliver your next project more effectively.

 Day 13 - Maximizing Productivity

-This section will cover overall intentional systematic planning.
-Topics include preplanning, short-term interval planning, gaining upper management support, creating organizational components, empowering your team, and anticipating skills required to ensure successful project delivery.
+This session will cover intentional systematic planning.
+Topics include pre-planning, short-term interval planning, gaining upper management support, creating organizational components, empowering your team, anticipating potential roadblocks and other skills required to ensure successful project completion.

 Day 15 - Tying It All Together/Graduation

 Participants will learn how to deliver a quality product, while maintaining profitability.
-This session will also recap the program.
+This session will also recap the program by exploring participant experiences.